 Also see the Linux Installation Notes for more general tips on preparing Linux images for Azure.

 Make sure you are using the Azure CLI in the classic deployment model (

 azure config mode asm), then log in to your account:

-You will need a storage account to upload your VHD file to.
-You can either pick an existing one or create a new one.
+You need a storage account to upload your VHD file to.
+You can either pick an existing storage account or create a new one.

 Use the Azure CLI to upload the image by using the following command:

 azure vm image create <ImageName> --blob-url <BlobStorageURL>/<YourImagesFolder>/<VHDName> --os Linux <PathToVHDFile>